 Be aware of how your behaviour impacts others

 Know what makes you become upset.

 Get over guilt about little mistakes that I made in the past

-Able myself to stop thinking about my problems when I
+Able myself to stop thinking about my problems when I want to.

 Receive constructive criticism without becoming defensive.

-Pay attention and listen to others without jumping
+Pay attention and listen to others without jumping to conclusions.

 Be sensitive to other people’s emotions and moods.

 Increasing your emotional intelligence is possible.
 We will